imbushuo/mac-precision-touchpad/README.md

 0. Make sure you uninstalled `Trackpad++` completely if you have previously does so
 1. Go to the release tab in Github and download the newest version for your architecture
 2. Right click `AmtPtpDevice.inf` and install it
+3. If you have a Magic Trackpad 2 and want to use it in Bluetooth mode: manaully pair it in PC Settings.

 **Note: it is unnecessary to enable test signing, or install the certificate manually.
 Doing so may cause problems in installation.
 See [this issue](https://github.com/imbushuo/mac-precision-touchpad/issues/228#issuecomment-538689587) for detailed explanation.**